Douceline of Digne: Life

 She was the focus of an intense cult in Provence after her death.

 The Life of Douceline de Digne

 La vida de la benaurada sancta Doucelina has survived in a single, unique manuscript, which is now housed in the Bibliothèque Nationale in Paris, fonds français 13503.
 Joseph Hyacinthe Albanès translated the work into French in 1879; an English translation was made in 2001.

-The Life of Douceline de Digne introduces a 13th-century woman mystic of great significance in the study of female spirituality in the middle ages.
-The Life was probably written by Philippa de Porcellet, a member of Douceline's community in Marseilles.
+The Life of Douceline de Digne introduces a 13th-century woman mystic of great significance in the study of female spirituality in the Middle Ages.
+The Life was probably written by Philippa de Porcellet, a member of Douceline's community in Marseille.